 For fans of the television program who wish they could have seen it, the following describes what visitors could see when the ranch was open to the public.
 These photos of the Ponderosa Ranch were made in 2001.

-Ponderosa Ranch As a Filming Site
+Ponderosa Ranch as a Filming Site

-For fourteen seasons in the 1950s and 60s fans watched the adventures of Pa, Adam, Hoss and Little Joe on the program Bonanza.
-For three... consecutive seasons from 1965 through 1967, it was America's highest-rated show.
+For fourteen seasons in the 1950s and 60s, fans watched the adventures of Pa, Adam, Hoss and Little Joe on the program Bonanza.
+For three consecutive seasons from 1965 through 1967, it was America's highest-rated show.

-The fictitious Cartwright family lived on the Ponderosa Ranch near Lake Tahoe and parts of Bonanza were filmed on its shores.
+The fictitious Cartwright family lived on the Ponderosa Ranch near Lake Tahoe, and parts of Bonanza were filmed on its shores.

 The famous opening scene of Bonanza was filmed on location at North Lake Tahoe near Incline Village.
 Lake Tahoe was among the outdoor locations used to film the weekly episodes.
-The house, both interior and exterior, was located on a Hollywood sound stage.
+The house, both interior, and exterior, was located on a Hollywood sound stage.

 Lake Tahoe contractor Bill Anderson worked with the film crews on location, cutting roads and building fake outbuildings.
 In 1967, he approached the show's producers and NBC with a proposal to build a replica of the house exterior in Hollywood.
-He would make a copy of the sound stage interior inside, creating a detailed copy of the fictional ranch house.
+He would make a copy of the soundstage interior inside, creating a detailed copy of the fictional ranch house.
 Anderson's Ponderosa Ranch opened in 1967.
 The recreated Ponderosa became the centerpiece of a western-themed tourist attraction, creating a bonanza of a different type for its owner.

 Visiting the Bonanza Set at the Ponderosa